sotomarcos24/BDA-Labs/session1/quizzes/python-csv-huggingface-quiz.md

 Answer: 1
 Type: single
 Time: 45
-Explanation: Only the first read attempt is needed to determine if the file has any rows.
+Explanation: Only the first read attempt is needed to determine if the file has any rows 😄.

 ## Question 16